SEN Teacher Vacancy

 You will be required to provide evidence of your right to work in the UK.

-Working for Running Deer doesn’t suit everyone.
+Running Deer is a unique school in a unique setting.
 We strongly recommend that you visit us before making your application.
 This will give you the opportunity to meet our team, have a look around Butterdon Wood, get a feel for the work that we do, and ask any questions you might have.

 Subject to a current DBS check including Children’s Barred List and references, we will then make a formal offer of employment.